gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 **Observations:**

-- From the above plot we can see a clear distribution of sales and orders by the store for each Store type
+- From the above plot we can see a clear distribution of sales and orders by store for each Store type

 ---